boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-ac-rate-policy-discovery.md

 Peak Burst Size (PBS) (bytes):
 : MUST be present only if PIR is also present.
-: MUST be greater than zero.
 : Specifies the maximum burst size that can be transmitted at PIR.
+: MUST be greater than zero, if present.

 The reader should refer to {{?RFC2697}}, {{?RFC2698}}, and {{?RFC4115}} for examples of how various combinations of CIR/CBS/EIR/EBS/PIR/PBS are used for policing.
 Typically: